 Radiation Therapy for Suspected Local Recurrence:

 A PSA response can be expected in 20–80% of the patients, depending on selections criteria.
-Predictors of a successful adjuvant radiotherapy are the consequent exclusion of patients with a high probability of distant metastases (see Diagnostics) and the administration of at least 64 Gy.
-Furthermore, the short-term adjuvant treatment with androgen deprivation seems to be beneficial.
+Predictors of a successful adjuvant radiotherapy are the consequent exclusion of patients with a high probability of distant metastases (see above), radiotherapy starting with a PSA under 0.5–1 ng/ml and the administration of 66–70 Gy.

-Hormone therapy is recommended for a PSA doubling time <3–6 months or symptomatic local progression.
-Symptom-free patients with slower PSA progression should be irradiated or observed until the criteria for hormonal therapy are appropriate.
+Hormone therapy is recommended for a PSA doubling time <3–6 months or symptomatic progression.
+Symptom-free patients with slower PSA progression should be observed until the criteria for hormonal therapy are appropriate.
 Adjuvant therapy with dutasteride is an option with few side effects and helps to slow down PSA progression.
-The influence on overall survival however, it is unclear (Schroeder et al, 2013).
+The influence on overall survival is however unclear (Schroeder et al, 2013).

 |Prostate cancer: active surveillance||Index||Prostate cancer: radiation therapy|